yasirbhutta/yasirbhutta.github.io/php/docs/basics-php.md

 ```
 [Download example code](https://github.com/yasirbhutta/php-examples/blob/master/basics/var-05.php)

-#### $GLOBALS
+**$GLOBALS**

-An associative array containing references to all variables which are currently defined in the global scope of the script.
-The variable names are the keys of the array.
+- The $GLOBALS array is an associative array with the name of the global variable being the key and the contents of that variable being the value of the array element.
+- $GLOBALS exists in any scope, this is because $GLOBALS is a superglobal.

-**Example #1 $GLOBALS example**
+**Example #4 using $GLOBALS instead of global example**

 ```php
 <?php